KUOM: History

+The university traces its radio activities back more than 100 years, starting with experimental work in 1912, followed by radiotelegraph broadcasts begun in 1920, and radiotelephone broadcasts of market reports inaugurated in February 1921.
+KUOM's first license as a broadcasting station, originally WLB, was granted on January 13, 1922.
+This was Minnesota's first broadcasting station, making KUOM one of the oldest surviving radio stations in North America.

 WX2 and 9XI

 Originally called "wireless telegraphy," radio experimentation at the University of Minnesota began in 1912, conducted by Professor Franklin Springer, using spark transmitters that could only send the dots-and-dashes of Morse code.
 In January 1916, it was reported that as a "first in the northwest," the College of Engineering was planning to transmit the progress of that night's basketball game between the University of Minnesota and the visiting University of Iowa team.

 In late 1919, following the end of World War I, the university was authorized to establish a "War Department Training and Rehabilitation School" station, with the call sign WX2.
-This was followed in early 1920 by the issuing of an experimental radio license, with the call sign 9XI.
+This was followed in early 1920 by the issuance of an experimental radio license, with the call sign 9XI.
 These operations were under the oversight of electrical engineering professor C. M. Jansky Jr., the older brother of Karl Jansky.

 In 1920 a one-kilowatt spark transmitter was installed.
 In addition to communicating with amateur and other university stations, 9XI, in conjunction with the U.S. Department of Agriculture, transmitted market and weather reports by radiotelegraph.
 The development of vacuum tube transmitters, capable of audio transmissions, would lead to further advances, and over time 9XI began including broadcasts for general audiences.
 On February 2, 1921, the station inaugurated audio transmissions, as part of its nightly 8:30 p.m. broadcasts of market reports.
 In the fall of 1921, the station gave "a running account of a Minnesota football game through notes brought to the station's studios by a relay of students from the sidelines at the field."
 December saw the beginning of a daily noon broadcast of livestock prices.
 These transmissions initially originated from the electrical engineering building on the Minneapolis campus, where a transmitter was installed on the roof.